Jay Jopling: Paddle8

 Jopling invested heavily in an online auction platform called Paddle8.
 Paddle8 merged with competitor online auction house Auctionata in early 2016.
 By February 2017, Auctionata declared insolvency and Paddle8 became an independent company once again.

 Personal life

-Jopling was married to artist Sam Taylor-Wood, together they have two daughters, Angelica (born June 1997) and Jessie Phoenix (born November 2005).
+Jopling was married to artist Sam Taylor-Wood; together they have two daughters, Angelica (b.
+June 1997) and Jessie Phoenix (b.
+November 2005).
 In September 2008, the couple announced that they were separating amicably after 11 years of marriage.
 He subsequently married Hikari Yokoyama, who works for Paddle8.
 In 2019, their daughter, Djuna Mei Jopling, was born.